Why is it essential to proofread your text before publishing it?

 Proofreading the descriptions of PPF nutrition products for cats and dogs translated from English to Lithuanian.

 Both proofreading and editing can be charged by the hour, page, or word.
-Time needed for the services depends primarily on the quality of the text.
+The time needed depends primarily on the quality of the text.
 If the translation is really poor, it may be faster and cheaper to retranslate the text.

 It is our pleasure to provide this reference on behalf of Miss MAGDALENA BARANOWSKA.